 ICIT has started or is involved in numerous projects that provide important services to our members and/or the counties they serve.
 Key projects include:

-Paying IT Forward - ICIT's County Technology Assessment Program
+Paying IT Forward - ICIT's County Technology Assistance Program

 What does the assessment include?
 This is really determined by the needs of the county.
 Surveys are provided to help the county identify what they want to have assessed and based on these surveys, ICIT will create a Project Scope for the engagement.
 Some of the items assessed during past engagements have included: